+Log on geocaching.com

+Add a new log

-Log on geocaching.com Creating the log In the notes section you can edit the text so it becomes the log text.
-Pressing "Use text for log" allows you to specify the log type (Found it, Didn't find it etc.) and log date/time.
+This screen allows you to specify the log type (Found it, Didn't find it etc.) and log date/time.

 If you want to send a photo with the log, you can select one from the photo library on your device or choose to take a new picture.
 Title and description can be entered as well.
-The switch labeled Favorite gives you the opportunity to add this cache to your list of favorites.

-Submitting the log The "Post this Log" button will store the log on the device and once an internet connection is available this log will be transferred to geocaching.com.
+The switch labeled Add to your favorites gives you the opportunity to show your appreciation for this cache.
+Submitting the log The "Submit Log Entry" button will store the log on the device and once an internet connection is available this log will be transferred to geocaching.com.
 The app's badge reminds you when there are one or more logs pending for upload to geocaching.com.
 Uploading will be done at a later moment when internet is available again.

-Safeguard the information Autosave Every minute an autosave is performed to minimize the chance of data loss, even in the case of an (unlikely) crash of the app or the iPhone.
+Safeguard the information Autosave Every minute an autosave is performed to minimize the chance of data loss, even in the case of an (unlikely) crash of the app or your phone.
 Also when closing the app all information is written to the phone's permanent storage.
-Write protect If you want to prevent any further changes to a cache, go into the cache properties screen and switch on the write protect switch.
+Write protect If you want to prevent any further changes to a cache, go into the cache properties screen and switch on the write protection switch.
 This will safeguard that cache against any further changes and deletion.

 Mail yourself a backup GCBuddy is meant to keep only the currently active caches around.
 Having more as a few hundred of caches makes the app slower and less convenient to use.
 But in order not to loose the information you've gathered you can e-mail a backup to a mail account.
-You can organize these mails using the standard tools available in your mail program.
+You can organise these mails using the standard tools available in your mail program.
 The mails contain user readable text with all clues, waypoints and cache location.
 Also some convenience links are present which allow you to quickly jump to the geocaching.com site for logging your cache.
 Restoring a backup from an e-mail A special link is present in the sent mail which allows you to restore all information in GCBuddy for that cache.
 View the mail in a mail program on your phone and click the restore link.
 GCBuddy will be started and all information (except the photo's) will be restored in GCBuddy.
 This e-mail information transfer is also a great way to transfer a prepared multi-cache to your partner's phone!